 The Swedish Armed Forces are subject to the regulations in Swedish law regarding the right to membership in an employee association, and the right to participation in decision-making in the working life.
 Employment agreements in the Armed Forces are subject to the same civil law regulations as other civil servant positions.
+The Swedish Armed Forces are also subject to the regulation of conscript participation (2017:1249) regarding the right for conscripts to affect the conditions of, and during, their training.
 If an Armed Forces employee, volunteer or a person subject to compulsory national service duty in the total defence, has been convicted of a violation under criminal law, or charged with a disciplinary punishment, he or she has the right to appeal.
 As Sweden has no martial court system, appeals are presented to a civilian court of law.